Unrestrained toddler, two adults killed in LaSalle Parish crash

 The Ford was driving southbound on the roadway and slowed down to make a right turn.
 At that point, the 18-wheeler collided with the other vehicle.
 After the initial impact, the Ford overturned, and the 18-wheeler hit a tree.

 Authorities say Pardue was properly restrained and sustained moderate injuries.
 The unrestrained juvenile driver sustained moderate injuries.
-Her three passages 45-year-old Vicki Sears, 24-year-old Brittney Martin, and a 3-year-old toddler were pronounced dead at the scene.
+Her three passengers 45-year-old Vicki Sears, 24-year-old Brittney Martin, and a 3-year-old toddler were pronounced dead at the scene.

 Routine toxicology tests and charges are pending.
 The crash remains under investigation.